agatha-budget/agatha-budget/doc/src/content/docs/guides/deploy.md

 ---
-title: Deployment Guide
+title: Self-host
 description: A guide to self-host
 ---

 This documentation is intended to deploy Agatha on a Nixos server with a keycloak and both a beta and a default instances (to be honest it's my recipe to be able to reinstall everything in case of trouble)

-The documentation will be improved to better adress the needs of self-hoster with ready to use nixos packages and redirection toward the Agatha Identity provider rather than having to install your own.
+The documentation will be improved to better adress the needs of an everyday self-hoster with ready to use nixos packages and redirection toward the Agatha Identity provider rather than having to install your own.
 Make yourself known so I can prioritize it accordingly.

 /!\ This requires an understanding of Nixos as you will need to edit the OS configuration file